narengan/cis/cli/cis-cli-template.md

   overview - Show the overview information for an instance.

 #### USAGE
-  bx cis overview [-i, --instance INSTANCE_NAME]
+  ibmcloud cis overview [-i, --instance INSTANCE_NAME]

 #### OPTIONS
  **-i, --instance INSTANCE_NAME**  (Optional) Instance name.
-If not set, the context instance specified by 'bx cis   instance-set' will be used.
+If not set, the context instance specified by 'ibmcloud cis   instance-set' will be used.

 **Output messages**: